ChorusOne/network-handbook/src/chorus-one/physical-location.md

 This means that the location of our validator identity will generally move around between locations, sometimes multiple times per day.

+## Summary

+ * The vast majority of the servers that we operate are located in Europe (including the UK and Switzerland).
+ * Blockchain node software often consists of multiple components that each play an essential role in validation.
+   These components can run on different machines, which may be located in different cities or even countries.
+ * When we choose where to run a piece of software, we have to consider many factors, including hardware availability, location relative to peers, network decentralization, redundancy, and cost effectiveness.
+ * The optimal location changes over time.
+   The set of machines that we use for a particular blockchain network is not static, it evolves on a timescale of weeks to months.
+ * In order to guarantee high uptime, we run multiple instances of the node software.
+   The particular instance that is validating on behalf of our validator identity can vary from one moment to the next.
+   In some cases, this can change several times per hour.